sliday/resume-job-matcher/readme.md

 **Resume Job Matcher** is a Python script that automates the process of matching resumes to a job description using AI.
 It leverages the Anthropic Claude API to analyze resumes and provide a match score along with personalized email responses for candidates.

 This tool is designed to streamline the recruitment process by efficiently processing multiple resumes and highlighting the best candidates based on customizable criteria.
+The script uses advanced natural language processing to compare resume content with job requirements, considering factors such as skills, experience, education, and even personal website content when available.

 ![Area](https://github.com/user-attachments/assets/1fee4382-7462-4463-9cb1-61704eea218b)